nirav99/LanguageDetector/ReadMe.md

 It is based on naive bayes classifier.
 We generate n-grams of size 1, 2 and 3 characters and feed them to the classifier.
 The language with the maximum probability is considered as the page language.

-The prior counts are taken from another github repository [https://github.com/shuyo/language-detection].
+The prior counts, (i.e. the language profile counts) are taken from another github repository [https://github.com/shuyo/language-detection].

 Usage
 ======